 A special issue of European Journal of Industrial Engineering

-We are inviting people from both academia and industry to submit papers on their recent research experience considering emergent approaches and results to be applied to MDO problems.
+The main goal of this special issue is to increase the awareness of the service sector on the effectiveness and power of emergent computing technology, through high quality research papers.
+We are inviting people from both academia and industry to submit papers on their recent research experience considering emergent computing to be applied to service management problems.

 Suitable topics include but are not limited to: